DaanDemaecker/VulkanRenderer/README.md

 ### Camera movement
 A simple camera movement is implemented so that the user can see their objects from different angles.

 ## Future goals
 ### Shadow mapping
 I am currently working on adding shadow mapping into the renderer.

+### Particles
+In the future i would like to learn how Compute shaders work and how to use them to create particles in Vulkan.

+### Instanced rendering
+Instanced rendering has always seemed like a very interesting concept to me and i would love to deepen my understanding of it and how to apply it in my renderer.